the-rectifier/volatility3/doc/source/volshell.rst

      0x2e8 :   UniqueProcessId                             symbol_table_name1!pointer                             4
     ...

-These values can be accessed directory as attributes
+These values can be accessed directly as attributes

 ::